sclark-dev/bade/readme.md

 ## Single Command Mode

-In certain circumstances, you may only need `sade` for a single-command CLI application.
+In certain circumstances, you may only need `bade` for a single-command CLI application.

 > **Note:** Until `v1.6.0`, this made for an awkward pairing.